twilligon/claude-backup/README.md

                             Maximum retry delay in seconds (default: 60.0) --ignore-cache        Ignore local cache and re-fetch everything from API (default: False)

-## Authentication

-Set the `CLAUDE_SESSION_KEY` environment variable to your claude.ai sessionKey cookie.
-If not set, `claude-backup` will attempt to load cookies from your browser automatically.

 ## License